linyuunc/group-tasks/README.md

 **2. Teams-Games Tournaments (TGT) (DeVries & Edwards, 1974)  C**

-* Ways of Interdependece: Threat.
-Reward
+* Ways of Interdependece: **Threat.
+Reward**
-* Type of tasks (McGraths circumplex): Type 3 Intellective Tasks (Problems have a clearly demonstratable right answer. )
+* Type of tasks (McGraths circumplex): **Type 3 Intellective Tasks** (Problems have a clearly demonstratable right answer. )
-* Group Composition: 4-5 each;  Hetero (stratified on verbal abililities); "maximal heterogeneity within each team (on such dimensions as student academic ability, sex, and race) and comparability across teams"
+* Group Composition: **4-5 each;  Hetero (stratified on verbal abililities)**; "maximal heterogeneity within each team (on such dimensions as student academic ability, sex, and race) and comparability across teams"
 * Screenshots and other info: N/A

 **Description**：Three key components: *teams, games, and tournaments* Description of the study:  The study was conducted for a six-week period and employed a simple, two-group comparison, contrasting TGT with a control treatment involving traditional instructional approaches (meaning lecturing style classrooms, but students were nominally assigned to five-member teams).
 Each treatment group comprised a separate language arts class, with both classes meeting during the same time period of the day.
 Students were assigned, on a stratified-random basis (stratifying on verbal ability), to either of the two treatment groups.
 Each treatment group met daily for a 50-minute period.
 Teacher effect was partially controlled by rotation of teachers across treatment groups every 5-7 days, resulting in equal exposure of both teachers to both treatment conditions.
-Pre- and post-test measures of academic achievement were obtained.
-Posttest measures of classroom social process and student attitudes were also administered.

-The games, component is defined by a series of instructional games.
-In order to win at the games, the students must acquire the concepts or skills addressed by the target curriculum unit.
-In most instances the participating teachers design their own games (based on a Generalized Instructional Gaming Structure, GIGS) using multiple choice, true-false, or other objective-type items.

 The games are played in **weekly** tournaments in which each student competes with two other students of comparable ability representing other teams.
 At the end of each tournament session (typically lasting from 30 to 45 minutes) a "top scorer," "middle scorer," and "low scorer" is declared at each three-person game table.
 The individual student's game scores are converted to team scores and winning teams are declared.
 Classroom newsletters (distributed weekly) provide public feedback and reinforcement for both team and individual scores after each tournament.

 * Citation: https://files.eric.ed.gov/fulltext/ED110885.pdf**

 **3. Group Investigation (GI) (Sharan & Sharan,1976, 1992) D**

-* Ways of Interdependece: Goal, Role (step 2, recorder, coordinator, resource persons nd steering committee), Resource (Step 3: students go to different locations, library, musuem, inside school, etc),
+* Ways of Interdependece: **Goal, Role** (step 2, recorder, coordinator, resource persons nd steering committee), Resource (Step 3: students go to different locations, library, musuem, inside school, etc),
-* Type of tasks (McGraths circumplex): Type 1: Generating plans
+* Type of tasks (McGraths circumplex): **Type 1: Generating plans**
-* Group Composition: Based on interested topics, and teacher will limit the # of students in a group or further divide into two or more groups.
-No word on student charactersitics.
+* Group Composition: **Based on interested topics, and teacher will limit the # of students in a group or further divide into two or more groups.
+No word on student charactersitics**.
 * Screenshots and other info:
 ![Image of GI](https://github.com/linyuunc/group-tasks/blob/master/GI%20Screen%20Shot%20.png)

 **Description:**
-* Stage 1: Identify the topic to be investigated and organizing students into research groups (There are 5 steps in stage 1.)
+* Stage 1: Identify the topic to be investigated and organizing students into research groups (There are 5 steps in stage 1.) namely the teacher helps students find research interests and form research groups.

-Step1: This may take two or three class periods.
-The teacher presents a broad topic to the whole class, encourages diverse reactions, and expose students to different resources.
-Step 2: The teacher asks student what they want to investigate.
-Each student writes their own question.
-Step 3: The teacher makes all the suggestions available to students.
-Step 4: The teacher classifies everyone’s question into several categories.
-Step 5: The titles of the sub-topics are presented to the whole class.

 * Stage 2: Planning the investigation in groups
 * Stage 3: Carrying out an investigation
 * Stage 4: Preparing a final report